 Getting sober isn’t easy, especially if you’re addicted to a drug as powerful as heroin.
 The first obstacle that heroin addicts face is withdrawal.
 Anyone who’s addicted to opioids knows that withdrawals present themselves with a rapid onset of flu-like symptoms and nagging psychological cravings for the drug.
-Not only does this make the thought of getting sober dreadful, but it’s terribly difficult to endure withdrawals without help from a professional heroin detox center.
+Not only does this make the thought of getting sober dreadful, but it’s terribly difficult to endure withdrawals without help from a professional heroin detox center in New Jersey.

 It’s no secret that opioid and heroin addiction have devastated families and communities across New Jersey.
 In fact, in 2018, opioids were involved in 90% of all overdose deaths in the state – a number higher than the national average.
 As a result, the need for trusted and reputable opioid treatment facilities in the area is on the rise.

 Of course, medical detox is only the first step to recovery.
 Some of the most important work and healing happens during treatment.
 However, you have to get over the initial fear of detoxification first.
 That’s why we’ve put together a step by step guide so you know exactly what to expect at heroin detox centers in New Jersey.

 After abusing heroin for some time, people become physically and mentally addicted to the drug.
 As a result, when they stop using and decide to get clean, the body goes through an adjustment period where it tries to reach homeostasis, or balance, without heroin in the bloodstream.
 This adjustment period is when withdrawal symptoms rear their ugly head.

 The severity of your withdrawal symptoms will vary depending on a variety of factors.
 For example, if you’ve been using more heroin more frequently than your friend, your symptoms might be worse.
 In addition, if you suffer from a mental health condition like depression or bipolar disorder, some of your symptoms might seem more severe.